Blackville is…

 Blackville is... | 2019 | acrylic paint on sidewalk | Blackville, South Carolina

-After two weeks, a committee was organized to choose certain postcards.
-From all the postcards that were filled out, forty were chosen.
-These postcards spoke of family and community; racial inequality; celebration of cultural diversity; sports and hunting; agricultural economy that once was; culinary delights; and hope.
-The postcards statements were made into stencils then attached to a sidewalk.
-The community was invited to paint the statements using a sponge brush.
-This participatory event was intended to create an ongoing dialogue between members of the community about place, community, finding common ground and interests, while building new relationships along the way.
+After two weeks, a committee was organized to select up to 40 postcards out of the 105 that were delivered.
+Postcards were selected based on family and community, racial inequality, celebration of cultural diversity, sports and hunting, agricultural economy of the past, civic and culinary delights, and lastly, hope.
+Selected statements were then made into stencils then painted on the sidewalk.
+The community was invited to paint each of the statements using a sponge and brush.
+This participatory event was intended to create an ongoing dialogue between members of the community about place, community, finding common ground and interests, while building new relationships.

 Blackville is. . . was funded through a grant by the South Carolina Arts Commission The Art of Community: Rural SC.
 Additional support came from the USDA Office of Rural Development; Blackville Community Development Corporation; Blackville Mayor Michael L. Beasley and Blackville City Council.
 Special thanks to Maven, Evelyn Coker, who helped to spearhead, coordinate, and manage Blackville is . . . on so many levels.